-Amortization of intangible assets was \$0.5 million for the three months ended September 30, 2007, as compared to \$0.5 million for the three months ended September 30, 2007 was primarily for intangible assets amounting to \$9.0 million acquired through our acquisition of Marketics in May 2007 and intangible assets of \$0.7 million acquired through our acquisition of Flovate in June 2007.
-Amortization of intangible assets for the three months ended September 2006 was primarily for intangible assets amounting to \$9.4 million acquired through our acquisition of Trinity Partners in November 2005.
-Subsequent to the loss of FMFC as a mortgage services client, which we had acquired through our acquisition of Trinity Partners, the value of intangible assets acquired through our acquisition of Trinity Partners was impaired.
+Amortization of intangible assets was \$0.9 million for the three months ended December 31, 2007, as compared to \$0.5 million for the three months ended December 31, 2006.
+Amortization of intangible assets for the three months ended December 31, 2007 was primarily for intangible assets amounting to \$9.0 million acquired through our acquisition of Marketics in May 2007 and intangible assets of \$2.5 million acquired through our acquisition of Flovate in June 2007.
+Amortization of intangible assets for the three months ended December 2006 was primarily for intangible assets amounting to \$9.4 million acquired through our acquisition of Trinity Partners in November 2005.